zip321/crashdump/docs/build_instructions.md

     IMAGE_INSTALL += "crashdump"
     ```

-7. After the bitbake file is created, use `devtool` as follows to allow OpenBMC
+5. After the bitbake file is created, use `devtool` as follows to allow OpenBMC
 to use the `crashdump` from the source code.
     ```shell
     cd <root of openbmc source code>
+    export TEMPLATECONF=meta-openbmc-mods/meta-<platform>/conf
     source oe-init-build-env
     devtool modify crashdump
     devtool build crashdump
     ```

-8. Build `openbmc` image.
+6. Build `openbmc` image.

     ```shell
     bitbake intel-platforms